 Each product is unique.
 Similar categories of products may have the same ingredients; even so, the purpose can be different.
 Therefore, make your description unique- so that what purpose your products are going to serve becomes visible.

 Use realistic language.
-Exaggerating will do any good.
+Exaggerating won’t do any good.
 Fake or impossible solutions are a super-flop approach.
 Simply put, don’t take misleading steps.

 You can use power or influential words, for example- Amazing, Hurry, Introducing, Expire, Limited, etc. Such words create a sense of urgency, an urge to possess.
 If you find any such relevant words, do use it.